COMSOC-Community/comsoc-website/docs/workshops.md

 ## Organising a COMSOC Workshop

-To get an idea of what is involved in organising one of the workshops in the series, have a look at the [Call for Bids]({{ site.baseurl }}/assets/docs/call-for-bids-to-host-comsoc-2025.txt) to host the 2025 edition.
-And maybe even submit a bid?
-Deadline: 30 April 2024
+To get an idea of what is involved in organising one of the workshops in the series, have a look at the [Call for Bids]({{ site.baseurl }}/assets/docs/call-for-bids-to-host-comsoc-2025.txt) to host the 2025 edition of the workshop.
+But note that the deadline has now passed.

 </section>